johlar/poddy/README.md

-# Poddy - The CLI Podcast Downloader
+# Poddy - CLI Podcast Downloader

 This command line tool downloads podcast episodes from an RSS feed.